 The 618th Dental Company (AS) provides comprehensive dental care to eligible beneficiaries on a priority basis.
 Active duty military has the highest priority.
 If space is available, dental clinics will provide dental care to other beneficiaries in the following order:

 - other patient categories

 Emergency dental care is available to all eligible beneficiaries.
 Due to the limited space available care, it is recommended that non-active duty personnel planning to move to the Taegu/Waegwan (Henry/Carroll) areas should receive a dental exam and treatment (as needed) from their current provider, prior to moving overseas.

-7 Facts About United States Army Garrison (USAG) Camp Henry in Korea
+U.S. Army Garrison Camp Henry in South Korea

 USAG Daegu is home to Camps Henry, Walker, George and Carroll (Waegwan).
 Camp Henry, in the southeast of the Republic of Korea, is in the city of Taegu.
 Taegu is the third largest city in Korea with approximately three million people.
 It is located approximately 200 miles south of Seoul.